 What do you want from CBD?

-Do you want to treat chronic pain?
+Do you want to address pain?
 Are you trying to help with a specific condition like epilepsy?
 Maybe it’s just to re-balance your bodily self?
 Regardless of the intent, make sure you know what you want out of CBD.
 It’s not a miracle cure, but it can be a great asset to your usual self care routine if used responsibly.

 If you want CBD to help you out with sleep, it’s useful to experiment with the time of day, along with the dose, to achieve the best results.
 Everyone sleeps differently, so CBD will not work the same way for everyone.